rveciana/BasemapTutorial/docs/utilities.rst

 * In this case, the data is the same as the used in the :ref:`shiftdata` example
 * Since the map covers the whole world, some of the points in the output grid are outside the world
-	* Using masked = True, those points should have nodata values, but this doesn't seem to work, and the points are drawn anyway, creating a very strange effect
+	* Using masked = True, those points should have no-data values, but this doesn't seem to work, and the points are drawn anyway, creating a very strange effect

 transform_vector
 ----------------
 Given two matrices of the east-west and north-south components of a vectorial field in a cylindrical projection, and the longitude and latitude of the points, rotates the vectors so they represent the direction properly on the map projection, while interpolates the points to a new matrix..

-Some functions, such as barbs, quiver or streamplot, that use vectorial data, aske the vector components to be in the map coordinates i.e. u is from left to right, v from up do down.
+Some functions, such as barbs, quiver or streamplot, that use vectorial data, asks the vector components to be in the map coordinates i.e. u is from left to right, v from up do down.
 If the available data is in geographical coordinates i.e. west-east and north-south, these coordinates have to be rotated or the vector direction won't be plot properly.
 This is the aim of the rotate_vector method.

 When drawing barbs, quiver or stream lines, the number of available points may be too low, so interpolating them to a new matrix with more elements can be used to get a plot with a nice number of elements.